zzzace2000/laravel-medialibrary/v3/converting-images/defining-conversions.md

 }
 ```

-Instead of specify the glide parameters in the `setManipulations-method` you can also you use the convenience methods.
+Instead of specifying the glide parameters in the `setManipulations` method, you can also you use the built in convenience methods.

 This media conversion: